@masatomakino/threejs-shader-materials

 alphaHash: boolean

-Enables alpha hashed transparency, an alternative to .transparent or .alphaTest.
+Enables alpha hashed transparency, an alternative to Material#transparent or Material#alphaTest.
 The material will not be rendered if opacity is lower than a random threshold.
 Randomization introduces some grain or noise, but approximates alpha blending without the associated problems of sorting.
-Using TAARenderPass can reduce the resulting noise.
+Using TAA can reduce the resulting noise.

 alphaToCoverage: boolean

-Enables alpha to coverage.
-Can only be used with MSAA-enabled rendering contexts (meaning when the renderer was created with antialias parameter set to true).
+Whether alpha to coverage should be enabled or not.
+Can only be used with MSAA-enabled contexts (meaning when the renderer was created with antialias parameter set to true).
 Enabling this will smooth aliasing on clip plane edges and alphaTest-clipped edges.

 false